 Start by removing the tough middle bit of the kale.
 Then chop the leaves (quite thinly) and spread on top of a large baking sheet lined with parchment paper.
 Season and drizzle the kale with 1 tablespoon of oil, then rub the leaves between the palms of your hands until they are evenly coated with oil.

-Spread over the sheet (so they are not overlapping one another) and bake in a preheated oven for 8-10 minutes (375 F).
-They are ready when they start browning around the edges and making a rustling sound when you touch them.
+Spread the kale over the sheet (so the leaves are not overlapping one another) and bake in a preheated oven for 8-10 minutes (325 F).
+The kale is ready when it starts browning around the edges and making a rustling sound when you touch it.